 Step 2: Roast Pumpkin and Leeks

-Preheat the oven to 400 °F and toss the pumpkin pieces with 1 tbsp olive oil, some salt and pepper (about ¼ tsp salt and 1/8 tsp ground black pepper).
+Preheat the oven to 400 °F and toss the pumpkin pieces with 1 tablespoon olive oil, some salt and pepper (about ¼ teaspoon salt and ⅛ teaspoon ground black pepper).

-Toss the sliced leeks with an additional 1 tbsp olive oil, salt and pepper.
+Toss the sliced leeks with an additional 1 tablespoon olive oil, salt and pepper.

 Place the trays into your oven, ideally on the same rack in the center of the oven, and bake.
 Toss the leeks and pumpkin around after about 15 minutes then return the baking trays to the oven to finish roasting.